Loveless (album): Music

 All but two of the drum tracks were built from samples of tracks performed by drummer Colm Ó Cíosóig.
 Because Ó Cíosóig was suffering from physical ailments during the recording, he recorded samples of various drum patterns he was able to perform.
-According to Shields, "[i]t's exactly what Colm would have done, it just took longer to do." Ó Cíosóig recovered enough to play live on two songs: "Touched", which was composed and performed entirely by him, and "Only Shallow".
+According to Shields, "[i]t's exactly what Colm would have done, it just took longer to do." Ó Cíosóig recovered enough to actively participate in the recording of three songs: "Touched" (which was composed and programmed entirely by him), and recording live drums on "Only Shallow" and "Come in Alone."
 Shields believes that listeners are unable to tell the difference between Ó Cíosóig's live drumming and the drum loops aside from the tracks intended to have an obviously "sampled" sound, such as the dance-oriented "Soon".
 The album makes extensive use of samples; according to Shields, "Most of the samples are feedback.
 We learnt from guitar feedback, with lots of distortion, that you can make any instrument, any one that you can imagine."
+In an interview with Sound on Sound, Shields said his approach to drum sampling was informed, in part, by hip hop artists like Public Enemy and their production by The Bomb Squad.
+"I was hearing really cool music made by hip-hop groups that were sampling stuff...
+[T]he whole thing about sampling back in those days is that people really started to mess with the key...
+I was hearing a lot of music that you just didn’t really know what was creating that sound."

 The vocals, equally provided by Shields and Butcher, are kept relatively low in the mix.
 They are for the most part highly pitched, although at times Shields sang the higher register and Butcher the lower.
 According to Shields, because the band had spent so long working on the album's vocals, he "couldn't tolerate really clear vocals, where you just hear one voice", thus "it had to be more like a sound."
 Butcher said of her "dreamy, sensual" style vocals: "Often when we do vocals, it's 7:30 in the morning; I've usually just fallen asleep and have to be woken up to sing."
 To aid this effect, Shields and Ó Cíosóig sampled Butcher's voice and reused it as instrumentation.
 The layered vocals on "When You Sleep" were born out of frustration with trying to get the right take.
 Shields commented that "The vocals sound like that because it became boring and too destructive trying to get the right vocal.
 So I decided to put all the vocals in.
 (It had been sung 12 or 13 times)."
 He explained: